pietermartin/umlg/doc/markdown/sqlg.md

 In the above example the GraphStep, HasStep and 2 VertexSteps are all combined into one step, SqlgGraphStepCompiled.

+The before optimization output shows the steps that would have executed with if no optimization is performed.
+As the query only contains sequential optimizable steps they are all combined into one step.

 The above example will retrieve the data in one sql query.

     SELECT